renaud1239/RRT/README.md

 As a bonus, the 7000x7000 image is included in this repository (compressed with gzip).

-So this is a good program getting a for little smoke out of your CPUs - and I have now run it on many high-end computers - and it produces nice images in exchange, which I guess is funnier than boring things like just crunching crypto for mining bitcoins ;-)
+So this is a cool program for getting a little smoke out of your CPUs - and I have now run it on many high-end computers since 2011 (when it was initially written) - and it produces nice images in exchange, which I guess is funnier than boring things like just crunching crypto for mining bitcoins ;-)

 The code is distributed under the GPL.